Clemyxy/TankDevCourseFiles-4.23/README.md

 This project is the second part of an Udemy course by Gamedev.Tv (https://www.udemy.com/course/unrealcourse/)

-The goal of this is to have a first look at Unreal's different aspects to create a very basic "game".
+The goal of this is to make a more complex and complete game than the first one by using more of UE's tools.

 ## Getting Started